Weeton-with-Preese: Modern day village

-The village has one church, St. Michael's, and one primary school, Weeton St. Michael's Church of England Junior School.
+Adjacent to the church is the primary school, Weeton St. Michael's Church of England Junior School.
+Each year the village hosts the Weeton Gala.

-The one public house in the village, the Eagle & Child, dates back to 1585 and takes its name from the family crest of local landowner Lord Derby.
-In front of the pub stands the old mounting steps, dating back to 1755 and the only part of the premises which are officially listed.
-During the years of the English Civil War Cromwell is reputed to have stayed at the premises.
+The one public house in the village, the Eagle at Weeton (previously the Eagle and Child), dates back to 1585 and takes its name from the family crest of local landowner Lord Derby.
+It is claimed to be one of the Fylde's oldest pubs.
+The mounting steps at the front of the inn date from 1755 and it is believed that Oliver Cromwell stayed at the premises.

-Each year the village hosts the Weeton Gala with a parade through the village and a garden party.

-In October 2007 one of the largest sales in the region for some time of Holstein cattle took place at Preese Hall Farm with the first sale to disperse the milking portion of the Loftus family’s noted old established Weeton herd.
+In October 2007 one of the largest sales in the region for some time of Holstein cattle took place at Preese Hall Farm with the first sale to disperse the milking portion of the Loftus family's noted old established Weeton herd.
 Cuadrilla Resources conducted the first hydraulic fracturing trial in the United Kingdom to produce shale gas nearby at Preese Hall, starting in 2011.
 In 2022 Preese Hall became the home of Black Powder Gin.

 Weeton Barracks

-One mile from the village is the Weeton Barracks.
+One mile from the village centre are Weeton Barracks.
 There was also a RAF base nearby during the World Wars.
 Royal Air Force Weeton continued long after the Second World War, throughout the years of National Service, until the army took over the base in the late 1950s or early 1960s.
 It was the RAF's MT (Motor Transport) training school for drivers and technicians—the huge Queen Mary aircraft transporters, with 'L' plates, were a common site in the lanes around Weeton.

-Across the road from RAF Weeton was a separate RAF unit, RAF Hospital Weeton, main RAF Hospital for the north of England and quite autonomous from RAF Weeton—they were separate administrative and operational units.
-The site of the hospital is now (2014) a derelict waste ground, with just the old concrete turning circle for ambulances visible in the scrub opposite the main gate of Weeton Barracks.
+Across the road from RAF Weeton was a separate RAF unit, RAF Hospital Weeton, the main RAF Hospital for the north of England.
+The two were wholly separate administrative and operational units.
+The site of the hospital has been a derelict waste ground for many years, with just the old concrete turning circle for ambulances visible in the scrub, opposite the main gate of the barracks.